 As Fr.
 Mike continues to touch hearts through spreading the Gospel, we are reminded to approach one another with love.

-Join The Catechism in a Year (with Fr.
-Mike Schmitz) Podcast on January 1, 2023!
+Listen to America’s #1 Podcast: The Catechism in a Year (with Fr.
+Mike Schmitz)

 If you have ever wanted to understand what it means to be Catholic and allow those truths to shape your life—this podcast is for you!